Car Insurance Excess Q&A

 You may not need to pay an excess if:

-- we agree that you are not at fault and you can provide us with the details such as the name and address of the other driver/owner of the other car and registration number; or
+- you are not at fault and you can provide us with the details of the responsible party such as the name and address of the other driver/owner of the other car and registration number; or

 - the damage did not involve another car and you are able to identify the other party responsible and provide their name and address.